cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 need for any manual copy-paste of the source code.
 This is demonstrated in the following video example:

+**VIDEO NOTES (TO BE REMOVED?):**

+1. Show starter code.
+1. Emphasize repetition; discuss other negatives.
+1. Modify `Exployee` so that it `extends Person`.
+1. Show that it's more concise.
+1. Show that the driver still works.

 VIDEO LINK HERE

 VIDEO IMAGE LINK HERE